Azure/AnalyticsinaBox/src/bicep-deployment/Pattern5/README.md

 ## Deployment Steps

 1. Clone the repo: https://github.com/Azure/AnalyticsinaBox/tree/main/src/bicep-deployment/Pattern5
-1. Update the configuration file with new values: ..\src\bicep-deployment\pattern5\config-infra-dev-streaming.yml
+1. Update the configuration file with new values: ..\src\bicep-deployment\pattern5\config-infra-dev.yml
     - location: eastus
     - prefix: xxx
     - postfix: x12
     - environment: dev
     - ado_service_connection_rg: < *Name of ADO Service Connection* >

-1. Go to the Azure DevOps and create a new Pipeline.
+1. Go to Azure DevOps and create a new Pipeline.
 Choose Github and map the yml file from the Github repo
    ![yml_pipeline](./images/DevopsPipeline.jpg)
 1. Save and Run.
-The pipeline will prompt for SQL Server password, the Object ID of the Service Principal, your AAD user email SQL AAD authentication, and the Object ID for your user account.
+The pipeline will prompt for SQL Server password, the Object ID of the Service Principal, your AAD user email and the Object ID for your AAD user account.
    ![pipeline_parameter](./images/RunParameters.jpg)
 1. Here are the resources that will be created after deployment:
 ![Azure_Resources](./images/Resources.jpg)